-Occasionally, you may find that Google might report a very small difference in the number of calls reported in Call Dynamics vs the number of calls reported in Google.
+Occasionally, you may find that Google might report a very small difference in the number of calls being shown in Call Tracking Reports compared to the number of calls reported in Google.

 This difference can be caused by a number of factors including;

-- Differences in the conversion tracking window between Google and Call Dynamics
+- Differences in the conversion tracking window between Google and our Call Tracking Algorithm

-- Differences in the way first-touch and last-touch attribution is being reported between Google and Call Dynamics
+- Differences in the way first-touch and last-touch attribution is being reported between Google and the Call Tracking Reports

-- You have set first touch attribution in Call Dynamics, and last touch attribution in Google (or vice Versa)
+- You have set First Touch Attribution in the Call Tracking Portal, and Last Touch Attribution in Google (or vice Versa)

-If you find that there is a large difference (more than 5% or thereabouts) between what Call Dynamics is reporting and what Google is reporting, check the following points;
+If you find that there is a large difference (greater than 5%) between what the Call Tracking Portal is reporting and what Google is reporting, check the following points;

-- Ensure that your first-touch / last-touch attribution setting is the same between Call Dynamics and Google.
-In Call Dynamics, you can set this in your Pool configuration on the Website tab.
+- Ensure that your first-touch / last-touch attribution setting is the same between the Call Tracking Portal and Google.
+In the Call Tracking Portal, you can set this under Pool Configuration under the Website tab.

 - Ensure you have not used any pool numbers in any advertising other than in that web site pool.
 Pool numbers should not be used both in a website tracking pool and statically on the site or any other media.